Arvid Harnack: Discovery

 The discovery of the illegal radio transmissions of Soviet agent Johann Wenzel by the German radio counterintelligence organization Funkabwehr and his capture by the Gestapo on 29–30 June 1942 eventually revealed the members of the groupand led to the Harnacks' arrest.
 Wenzel decided to cooperate after he was tortured.
 His exposure of the radio codes enabled Referat 12, the cipher bureaux of the Funkabwehr, to decipher Red Orchestra message traffic.
 The unit had been tracking Red Orchestra radio transmissions since June 1941, and found Wenzel's house in Brussels contained a large number of coded messages.
-When Wilhelm Vauck, principal cryptographer of the Funkabwehr, received the ciphers from Wenzel.
+Wilhelm Vauck, principal cryptographer of the Funkabwehr, received the ciphers from Wenzel.
 On 15 July 1942, Vauck managed to decrypt a message dated 10 October 1941 that gave the locations of the Kuckhoffs and Schulze-Boysens' apartments.

 When Vauck decrypted this message, it was forwarded to Reich Security Main Office IV 2A, where they identified the people living at the three addresses.
 The three couples were put under surveillance on 16 July 1942.
 There was a member of Schulze-Boysen's group working in Referat 12 in Vauck's team: Horst Heilmann, who was supplying Schulze-Boysen with intelligence.
 Heilmann tried to contact Schulze-Boysen but was unsuccessful and left a message with him to phone him back.
 Schulze-Boysen returned the call, but Vauck answered the phone, and when he requested the name of the caller to take a message and was met with Schulze-Boysen, the deception was revealed and the group exposed.

 Trial and death

 On 7 September 1942, the Harnacks were arrested by the Gestapo while on a short holiday to Preila on the Curonian Spit.

 Arvid was sentenced to death on 19 December after a four-day trial before the Reichskriegsgericht ("Reich Military Tribunal"), and was put to death three days later at Plötzensee Prison in Berlin.
 He and his co-conspirators were hanged from meat hooks by piano wire, a method designed to prolong their suffering.
 Mildred was originally sentenced to six years in prison, but Hitler swiftly cancelled the sentence and ordered a new trial, which resulted in a death sentence.
 She was beheaded by guillotine, and her body was released to Hermann Stieve, anatomy professor at Humboldt University, to be dissected for research.
-A cenotaph was installed for the Harnacks after the war by Arvid’s older brother Falk, a member of the White Rose resistance group, at Zehlendorf Cemetery.
+A cenotaph was installed for the Harnacks after the war by Arvid's older brother Falk, a member of the White Rose resistance group, at Zehlendorf Cemetery.